celestiaorg/celestia-app/docs/architecture/adr-004-qgb-relayer-security.md

 }
 ```

-Then, defining eventual getters that will be used to serve orchestrator/relayer queries.
+Then, define eventual getters that will be used to serve orchestrator/relayer queries.

 ### ABCI